 Selling your home without a realtor?
-You can save thousands in commission — but you still need the legal side handled right.
+You can save thousands in commission, but you still need the legal side handled right.
 At Ament Law Group, we help FSBO sellers across Western Pennsylvania with agreements of sale, required disclosures, title work, deed preparation, and closing.
-Our flat-fee pricing means you know exactly what you'll pay, with no surprises.
+We discuss fees openly before any work begins.

 Why FSBO Sellers Need an Attorney